James H. & Madalynne Norick

 Painting/Graphics/Drawing

 Original two-dimensional artwork.
 Entries must be display-ready (wired for hanging, no glass).
 Includes Oil painting medium typically on canvas; Watercolor painting using water-based medium usually on paper; Drawings, non-printed work executed by hand including dry media-crayon, pastels, chalk, silverpoint, and charcoal; Liquid media using pen and ink, brush, watercolor, and pastels.
 Printmaking includes original prints hand-pulled, printed by hand by the artist or under the artist’s supervision (etchings, lithographs, woodcuts, monoprints/monotypes & serigraphs).
+Digital Art includes original artwork created using digital tools such as digital painting, graphic design, and digital illustration.
+AI-assisted artwork is not allowed in this category.

 Photography